Moyurakkhi

 Moyurakkhi is a 2024 Bangladeshi thriller film directed by Rashid Polash and story, screenplay and dialogue by Golam Rabbani.
-It was produced by Chowdhury Nizam Nishow and executive producer is Shahadat Hossain Liton.
-Associate director is Mst.ayesha siddika.
+It was produced by Chowdhury Nizam Nishow and executive producer was Shahadat Hossain Liton.
 The music of the film was directed by Jahid Nirob.
-Bobby Haque and Sudeep Kumar Deep played the lead roles and Sadia Afreen Mahi, Sumit Sengupta, Deepak Suman and others played the supporting roles.
+Bobby Haque and Sudip Biswas Deep played the lead roles and Sadia Afreen Mahi, Sumit Sengupta, Deepak Suman and others played the supporting roles.
 It was scheduled to release on 17 June 2024 on holiday Eid al-Adha.